Corporate responsibility

 Many people who work at the Bank of England choose to support the charitable causes they care about by fundraising and volunteering.

-We support them to do this by offering volunteering leave and by matching the funds they raise.
+We support them to do this by offering volunteering leave and by matching the funds that our colleagues raise.

 Our support for individual charities